7 Ways You May Be Leaving Money on the Table When You Retire

 - Or, bucket what you need to spend in retirement and invest that money conservatively and have money that you would like to be able to spend invested with the potential for more return.

-And, if you are worried about stock market volatility, consider ways to crash proof your money.
+And, if you are worried about stock market volatility, consider ways to protect your money from a stock market crash.

 3. Don’t Forget 401ks at Previous Employers